material-admin/doc-material-components/dev-article-template.md

 >    android:text="@string/text_button_label_enabled"/>
 >```
 >
-> ### Outline button
+> ### Outlined button
 >
-> Outline buttons are medium-emphasis buttons.
+> Outlined buttons are medium-emphasis buttons.
 They contain actions that are important, but aren’t the primary action in an app.
 >
 > <img src="" alt="example outlined button image">
 >